 Multiple fields, from auto manufacturing to farm work, use automation to boost efficiency and increase productivity.
 Cars get assembled more quickly, reducing the danger to human workers.
 Crops get harvested and tracked more efficiently across the globe.

-When it comes to project management software, automation might mean keeping in touch with a team via notifications.
+When it comes to project management software, an example of automation could be keeping in touch with a team via notifications.
 It could also entail using a mountain of customer engagement data to identify patterns in the latest social media campaign.
 The right software can automate the processes that burn out and bog down project managers, allowing them to spend their energy where it counts the most.

 Pretty much everyone should be using automation in their workflow at this point — it simply offers too many benefits not to.
 In addition to taking mundane tasks off your plate, automation can help your business by alerting you to problems before they escalate.
 Some of these include: